Radialization of satellite orbits in galaxy mergers: Results

-The bottom row of Figure~\ref{fig:torques} shows the decomposition of torques in the same four simulations.
-We track separately the force from host and satellite particles acting on each galaxy's centre, i.e., there are four components in the total torque (though some of them may be identically zero in non-physical scenarios: a point-like satellite does not exert any torque, and the self-force of host particles is ignored in the \RH scenario).
-We also plot the time derivative of the specific angular momentum $\boldsymbol T = \mathrm{d}\boldsymbol L/\mathrm{d}t$, which is not identical to the sum of the four components due to the different ways these are computed, but is close enough at almost all times.
 In the physically realistic \LH-\LS scenario (first column), we see, unexpectedly, that the main contributions to the total torque come from self-gravity of both the host and the satellite (cyan and yellow curves), i.e., forces created by asymmetries in their respective mass distributions.
-What is even more surprising is that the other two components (mutual torques, magenta and red curves) actually change sign shortly after the pericentre passage, i.e., act to increase the angular momentum, though are subdominant to the first two components.
+What is even more surprising is that the other two components (mutual torques, shown by purple and red curves) actually change sign shortly after the pericentre passage, i.e., act to increase the angular momentum, though are subdominant to the first two components.
 We argue that this counter-intuitive behaviour stems from the swinging motion of the host galaxy centre.

 Figure~\ref{fig:snapshots_gamma2} illustrates the direction of forces and corresponding torques at three moments in the \LS-\LH simulation: just before the first pericentre passage, shortly after it, and after the second apocentre; the colours are the same as in the previous figure.
 The motion of both host and satellite centres are counter-clockwise; if the force direction is counter-clockwise from the line connecting the host and the satellite centres, it creates a negative torque and reduces the angular momentum, and vice versa.
 In the first snapshot, the forces on both the host and the satellite are almost entirely caused by the other galaxy and provide slightly negative torques.
-However, in the second snapshot, there is a clear offset of both galaxies' centres of density from their centres of mass (marked by crosses), and the directions of self-forces (blue and yellow) reflect this offset and create strongly negative torques, while the mutual forces also point towards the opposite galaxy's centre of mass and hence provide a (smaller) positive torque, explaining the counterintuitive sign change.
+However, in the second snapshot, there is a clear offset of both galaxies' centres of density from their centres of mass (marked by crosses), and the directions of self-forces (blue and yellow) reflect this offset and create strongly negative torques, while the mutual forces also point toward the opposite galaxy's centre of mass and hence provide a (smaller) positive torque, explaining the counterintuitive sign change.